The Ultimate Guide on planning a Military Wedding

-Nothing quite beats a Guard of Honour welcoming the newly married Bride and Groom after the ceremony to their onlooking guests!
+Nothing quite beats a Guard of Honour, also known as an arch of sabres or steel, welcoming the newly married Bride and Groom after the ceremony to their onlooking guests!
 Although not a necessity, it really does add that extra flair and style to a military wedding ceremony.
 Tradition dictates that a Guard of Honour should normally consist of 6 military personnel with 8 being the best number.

 To ensure it goes smoothly on the day, make sure your Guard of Honour get the swords organised well before the wedding day and have somewhere secure to store them before and after the wedding.

 Military Wedding Traditions